Difference Between GSD and Alsatian

 The main purpose of alsatian Dogs is that they are used to track criminals, for patrolling, detecting and holding suspects.
 In the second world war, they were also used as messenger dogs and rescue dogs.

 After the end of the second world war, when the UK kernel opened registration for alsatian, the number increased from 56 to 8000.
-It has become one of the popular dogs around the world.
+It has become one of the most popular dogs around the world.

 Main Differences Between GSD and Alsatian